 If you don't like the idea of keeping your sensitive files on a huge cloud service accessible on the web, you can use the 2hO Network to create your own private cloud server.
 Simply install the software on both your PC and another PC you wish to use as the server.
 Then share out a folder from the server PC.
 Now you have a secure file server that you can access from anywhere in the world.

 If you have a Linux-based NAS device such as QNAP or Synology, you can install the 2hO Client for Linux and access that from anywhere.
-Any device running the 2hO Network software will appear to you as if it was on a local LAN.
+Any device running the 2hO Network software will appear to you as if it is on a local LAN.
 This private LAN is always there.